dorage/this-n-that/apps/letstemplate/README.md

 > 🚧 It is under development. 🚧

-file template for CLI
+File/Folder structure template, works like Luasnip for CLI

 ## Features

 ⚡ Simple to use
-Generate template automatically
+📋 Copy template files like snippet
+🔤 Programmable templates

 ## Installation